 - Protect yourself and others from violent behavior

 There is a part on using coping strategies for self-care, how to seek support and validation, how to seek out Internet help and community groups and above all how to keep a good sense of humor.
 Taking care of yourself, detaching with love, taking your life back, not allowing yourself to be abused, taking the heat out of the situation by gently paraphrasing and reflexive listening, creating a safety plan for imminent self-mutilation, how to bolster your own self-identity and self-esteem, taking responsibility for your own behaviour and remembering that sometimes, “… splitting and other BPD behaviour can be catching.” ~PsychCentral Review

-We also see the "flipping switch" changes based on the last interaction.
-In one phone call with Bear, he spoke of coming home, getting back on his meds, going back to church...
-The next call starts with us confronting him on a lie, and instantly he's talking about not needing anyone, moving to a place where he knows no one...
+We also see a lot of the opinion changes based on their last interaction.
+During one phone call with Bear, he spoke of coming home, getting back on his meds, going back to church...
+The next call started with us confronting him on a lie... and instantly he's talking about not needing anyone, moving to a place where he knows no one...